-NOTE: In this example, there is no MCP involved and the "Previously Approved MCP" row is not included.
+NOTE: In this example, there is no MCP involved but the "Previously Approved MCP" row is included to indicate the location for "Previously Approved MCP".
+If your proposal consists of a new MCP then it is not included on the Financial Table.